NCAS-CMS/cf-python/docs/source/performance.rst

 until the result of final one is requested.

-When the result of a stack of lazy operations is computed it is not cached, so if the operations are subsequently re-computed then the calculations are repeated.
+When the result of a stack of lazy operations is computed it is not cached, so if the result is requested again then the calculations are re-computed.
 However, a construct's `~cf.Field.persist` method can be used force the result to be retained in memory for fast future access.

-Some notable cases where non-lazy computation occurs are:
+Some notable cases where non-lazy computations occur are:

 * **Regridding**